U.S. Department of Energy - Energy Efficiency and Renewable Energy

 - Periodically review all blogs to determine if they are active and still relevant.

 This section lists the best practices for maintaining a blog on EERE.
-When developing a blog, all programs should consider how they will approach writing and responding to content on their blogs.

 Content and Professionalism

-Additionally, all communication should be professional and courteous.
+All communication should be professional and courteous.
 Blogs must fit the mission of EERE and not interfere with the primary mission of the organization.
 Any EERE staff or contractor who participates in an EERE blog, whether by posting content or leaving a comment, should:

-- Limit blogging to factual issues (research and development topics, etc.), rather than in-depth discussion of Administration or Departmental policy
+- Limit blogging to factual issues (research and development topics, etc.), rather than in-depth discussion of administration or departmental policy

 - Avoid discussion of confidential information